oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 ## Summary

-If I remember my old code, how many times could I have passed a code review if my reviewer stick to Object Calisthenics?
+These rules are so strict and difficult to follow.
+I don't think I would have passed many code reviews if my reviewers had used Object Calisthenics.
-You don't need to apply all these principles in your code reviews or when you are programming but if you try to remember and apply them, your code won't ever be the same.
+You don't need to apply all these principles all the time.
+The point here is that you should try, having them when programming in the back of your mind.
+You may end up using rule number 3 or 4 all the time.
+Anyways your code will get to a superior quality level.
 100% ensured.